 Chastening and judgment?
-Who wants to read a blog post about that?!
+Who wants to read about that?!
 Most of us would rather go eat a cookie.
 But… but that’s where quite a lot of things suddenly come into play.
-It turns out for most of us that in life, we find that we end up more enhanced and matured through the experiences we learn, often from chastening and judgments, than we do from the fleeting pleasures of eating cookies.
+It turns out that, in life, most of us find that we end up more enhanced and matured through the experiences we learn, often from chastening and judgments, than we do from the fleeting pleasures of eating cookies.

 This morning I was sitting on that park bench again.
 And I was thinking about a slightly complex couple of Bible verses that say, “For if we would judge ourselves, we should not be judged.
 But when we are judged, we are chastened of the Lord, that we should not be condemned with the world.”
 (I Corinthians 11:31 & 32)

 What does it mean, “If we would judge ourselves…”?
-The idea is, I think, that if we listened to the voice of our conscience (and for those of us who are Christians, the voice of God through the Holy Spirit), quite often those voices will lead and guide us to make the right decisions.
-We may not always like the way they are leading and it’s often a real battle inside of us to obey what we know is right.
+The idea is, I think, that if we listened to the voice of our conscience (and for those of us who are Christians, the voice of God through the Holy Spirit), quite often those still, small voices will lead and guide us to make the right decisions.
+Now, we may not always like the way they are leading and it’s often a real battle inside of us to obey what we know is right.

 But, like the verse says, “If we would judge ourselves, we should not be judged.”
 We can escape quite a lot of suffering in this world if we take heed to those voices of our conscience, voices of the Holy Spirit and Bible verses that come to mind which tell us something we should or shouldn’t do.
 This isn’t rocket science; basically everybody knows this, even if they don’t always like it or sometimes make light of it.